-Music technology fuses the exploration and use of technology through creative approaches of music and sound, and promotes creative outcomes through current technologies.
-Students have full access to the classroom Mac Lab, a dedicated class set of iPads, tablets with Staffpad and a class set of Korg midi keyboards to allow them to flourish.
+Music technology fuses the exploration and use of technology through creative approaches to music and sound and promotes creative outcomes through current technologies.

-All students from Year Seven to Year Ten are presented the opportunity to be a lighting designer, or a set builder.
-These students may read a play, whilst another class of students work on costume designs for the Junior School production.
-A Year Ten student may rehearse for their monologue assessment and Year Eight students will immerse themselves in the wonder of musical theatre.
-Drama at Cathedral is about freedom and knowing that students can leap and fall without breaking anything.
+All students from Year Seven to Year Ten are presented with the opportunity to study Drama.
+Drama is also offered as a VCE subject.
+Drama at Cathedral College is about freedom and knowing that students can leap and fall without breaking anything.
 They develop trust that whatever they perform, matters.